BerniceTran/Grocery-List-Management/GroupProject/Design-Team/design-discussion.md

 	Pros:
 		1. Components are broken down neatly with each class having understandable attributes and methods -Naz
 		2. Also takes into account possible things that are not in the specs like GroceryStore (which might also be treated as a con) -Naz
+		3. This UML seems the most relevant for an actual Android app.
+It has basic things I missed like customer email address and every object/table has a primary key. -Daniel

 	Cons:
 		1. I might be misinterpreting some stuff here, namely the necessity of the GroceryStore class - this wasn't mentioned in the specs, unless we're treating this as the Database.
 It makes logical sense, but do you guys think this is necessary for the design? -Naz
 		2. I'm also not sure about the Address class either, if we take out the GroceryStore class then this would likely go away as well; likewise, is it necessary to have User and Customer as separate classes?
 What other users would there be?
 Let's talk about this more later -Naz
+		3. Building off of what Naz said, I'm not completely sure about GroceryStore either because it was missing from the assignment.
+If this is going to be a legit app, we probably do need it and its associated Address class.  -Daniel
+		4. Why is the GroupByType broken out on its own? -Daniel

 ---
 ## Section 2: Team Design